Project-MONAI/monai-deploy/guidelines/MONAI-Workloads.md

 the scan was being made?

 ### Image Enhancement:
 Using computation and AI techniques, clarify the image for human and machine analysis.
+This workload:
+- MUST be immediately scheduled
+- MUST execute syncronously
+- has high latency sensitivity
+- has a deterministic service requirements

 ### Medical Text Analysis: